USING IRONPDF

 }

-In the code above, we have defined an abstract PdfContent class with an abstract method called RenderHtml.
-The InvoiceContent class extends PdfContent and represents the content of our invoice PDF.
+In the code above, an abstract PdfContent class is defined with an abstract method called RenderHtml.
+The InvoiceContent class extends PdfContent and represents the content of the invoice PDF.
 It has properties for customer name, address, and a list of invoice items.
 The InvoiceItem class contains two properties 'Description' and 'Price'.
 The RenderHtml method generates the HTML markup for the invoice based on the content.

-Now that we have our PDF content defined, let's move on to creating validation rules using Fluent Validation.
+Now that the PDF content is defined, let's move on to creating validation rules using Fluent Validation.

 Creating Validation Rules

-For building validation rules for our InvoiceContent class, we'll create a validator class called InvoiceContentValidator.
+For building validation rules for the InvoiceContent class, create a validator class called InvoiceContentValidator.
 This class will inherit from AbstractValidator<InvoiceContent>, which is provided by Fluent Validation.

 using FluentValidation;